michael-naka-tech/gan-technical-test/README.md

 Author - Shafar Akinbolu<br />

 ## Pre-requisites
 I have used a Serenity BDD styled automation framework.
-To be able to run the framework, please ensure you have jdk installed (I used jdk 13.0.1), maven (I used Apache Maven 3.6.2), ChromeDriver (has to match your OS and Chrome version) and an IDE (I used IntelliJ)
+To be able to run the framework, please ensure you have jdk installed (I used jdk 13.0.1), maven (I used Apache Maven 3.6.2), ChromeDriver (has to match your OS and Chrome version) and an IDE (I used IntelliJ)<br />

+Update ChromeDriver path in code: https://www.screencast.com/t/DMzZHvDb

 ## How to run the Test
 Type this command in your terminal/command prompt: mvn clean verify<br />